-Russia’s war in Ukraine and the soaring energy prices it caused are “yet another wake-up call,” he said.
-“The only sustainable future is a renewable one.
+Russia's war in Ukraine and the soaring energy prices it is causing are "yet another wake-up call," he said.
+"The only sustainable future is a renewable one.
 We must end fossil fuel pollution and accelerate the renewable energy transition, before we incinerate our only home.
-Time is running out.”
+Time is running out."

 His proposed five-point plan calls on the world to: